Councils roll out electrical recycling points

 Local council-run recycling centres have been accepting used electricals for some time now.
 In some cases, you might still have to leave them with the metal goods, but many now have bins or a separate area for electrical goods.

-Now – and we were more that pleased to see them being rolled out in town centres – are bottle bank-style bins for electrical goods.
-Some of these benefit charities, some are simply council run, meaning that you can dump your old coffee maker on the way to Starbucks.
+Now – and we were more than pleased to see them being rolled out in town centres – are bottle bank-style bins for electrical goods.
+Some of these benefit charities, some are simply council-run, meaning that you can dump your old coffee maker on the way to Starbucks.

 If none of these grab you, there’s always charity shops (if you can prove the item’s still working), eBay, or just give them away.
 There’s always somebody out there who’ll take an old item off your hands, which is why Freecycle now exists.